-The same message is relevant to the re-evaluation of laws on homosexual conduct and drug use.37 In Australia, leading judges have begun to contribute to public discussion about the problems of homophobia, and the causes of injustice to fellow citizens by reason of their sexual orientation.
-Although HIV/AIDS is a human virus, and not limited to any sub-group, its early unequal impact upon homosexuals in Western countries has directed a lot of attention to the alienation of this group of the community, and the need to redress the unequal laws and policies which drive its members into a dangerous ghetto where HIV/AIDS dwells38.
-A recent decision of the Constitutional Court of South Africa unanimously ruled that the colonial relics in South African statute law were unconstitutional when measured against the constitution of the new South Africa.
-I similar decision was handed down by the Supreme Court of the United States, when it struck down the Texas anti-sodomy law as contrary to the requirements of the Constitution of the United States39.
-It may not be wholly coincidental that there a challenge before the Delhi High Court concerning the constitutionality of s 377 of the Indian Penal Code punishing homosexual crimes.
+The same message is relevant to the re-evaluation of laws on homosexual conduct and drug use.38 In Australia, leading judges have begun to contribute to public discussion about the problems of homophobia, and the causes of injustice to fellow citizens by reason of their sexual orientation.
+Although HIV/AIDS is a human virus, and not limited to any sub-group, its early unequal impact upon homosexuals in Western countries has directed a lot of attention to the alienation of this group of the community, and the need to redress the unequal laws and policies which drive its members into a dangerous ghetto where HIV/AIDS dwells39.
+It may not be wholly coincidental that a challenge is pending before the Delhi High Court in India concerning the constitutionality of s 377 of the Indian Penal Code punishing homosexual crimes.
+A decision of the Constitutional Court of South Africa unanimously ruled that equivalent colonial relics in South African statute law were unconstitutional when measured against the new Constitution of South Africa.

-See eg, the comments of Nicholson CJ, Family Court of Australia (1994) 5 HIV/AIDS Legal Link, No. 4, 13 about same sex relationships.
+See eg. the comments of Nicholson CJ, formerly of the Family Court of Australia (1994) 5 HIV/AIDS Legal Link, No. 4, 13 about same sex relationships.